Reasons for Leaving a Job and How to Talk About Them

 I was let go when we noticed a skills mismatch for the company’s needs.

-My job ended upon recognising that my and the team’s goals didn’t align.
+My job ended upon recognizing that my goals and the team’s goals didn’t align.

-My manager and I came to a mutual separation agreement after realising my commitments prevented me from meeting the expectations of that work environment.

-You may also add how you’ve reconciled those hurdles since your job ended to show growth from a challenging experience.

-In framing your job exits as part of your growth process, you can tell the story of your career journey as one of intentional progress.
-Here are a few quick tips as you build your narrative:
+In framing your job departures as part of your growth process, you can tell the story of your career journey as intentional progress.
+Here are a few quick tips to build your narrative:

 1. Be truthful.
 It’s important to be honest when sharing details about your career path.
-Some prospective employers will conduct background checks and reach out to previous employers to verify past roles, and bending the truth may not be the best way to enter a relationship with a future employer.
+Some prospective employers will conduct background checks and reach out to previous employers to verify past roles; bending the truth may not be the best way to enter a relationship with a future employer.

 2. Stay positive.
-Even if your reason for leaving a job is skewed negative, try to stay positive when discussing it.
+Even if your reason for leaving a job has negative aspects, try to stay positive when talking about it.
 One way to turn a negative into a positive is to focus on what you learned about yourself or your needs while exiting and how you hope to implement those learnings in your next role.

 3. Be concise.
 You don’t need to go into great detail about everything that went wrong in your previous workplace.
 Offering a high-level overview can satisfy your prospective employer’s curiosity and give you more time during your interview to focus on your hopes for the future.

-Stay future-focused by building skills for various in-demand careers with a Professional Certificate from top companies like Google, Meta, IBM, and more.
-Upon completion, gain access to job search resources, including interview preparation.
+Stay future-focused by building skills for a range of in-demand careers with a Professional Certificate from top companies like Google, Meta, IBM, and more.
+Upon completion, you’ll gain access to job search resources, including interview preparation.

 Editorial Team